-It all starts on the morning of the New Year’s Eve when groups of children go from house to house performing ‘Plugusorul’ (the small plow).
-Equipped with bells and even wipes, the children recite traditional or adapted lyrics, usually featuring some agrarian or historical myths.
-In almost all cases, the main message is the same: health wishes for the hosts and rich crops for the year to come.
+It all starts on the morning of New Year’s Eve when groups of children go from house to house performing ‘Plugusorul’ (the small plow).
+Equipped with bells and even wipes, the children recite poems, usually featuring some agrarian or historical myths.
+In almost all cases, the main message is the same, health wishes for the hosts and rich crops for the year to come.

 In the evening of the same day, groups of adults, dressed in traditional costumes and playing musical instruments, perform ‘Plugul’ (the big plow), even bringing along a plow with horses or bulls in more traditional villages.

-But, the most colorful New Year’s Eve traditions are the mask-dances, magical ceremonials of death and rebirth, with a variety of representations from the animal world like goats, horses or bears, fictional characters like the devil and symbolic beings like the ugly, the beautiful, the elder, the military, the gypsy, the bride, the emperor and many more.
+But, the most colorful New Year’s Eve traditions are the mask-dances, magical ceremonials of death and rebirth, with a variety of representations from the animal world like goats, horses or bears, fictional characters like the devil and symbolic beings like the ugly, the beautiful, the elder, the military, the gypsy, the bride, the emperor.
 Each role and performance has a special meaning attached to the past cultural reality of the Romanian villages.

 Attractive and spectacular, the mask-dances are the highlights of New Year traditions in Romania.
 One of the most spectacular is without a doubt the ‘dance of the bear’, an iconic animal from the forests of Romania, the top of the chain large carnivore.

 More animals are represented in these thematic dances, the goat being the main character.
-The ‘dance of the goat’ highlights powerful magical practices that can resurrect the animal after it was charmed, another symbol of the death and rebirth of nature, but also of rural superstitions where charms were still used back in the day.
+The ‘dance of the goat’ highlights powerful magical practices that can resurrect the animal after it was charmed, another symbol of the death and rebirth of nature but also of rural superstitions.
 Usually, the goat mask is carved from wood, covered in fur, with a jaw that moves up and down and has the horns of a real goat while the body is made from a multicolored carpet.
 The dancing goat is accompanied by other symbolic characters like the elders, the ugly, the beautiful, all parts of this magical story.

 These are the most popular New Year traditions in Romania, but more local versions exist in all the regions of the country.
-Seeing one of this live events is definitely one of the best parts of your winter vacation in Romania.
+Witnessing one of these live events is definitely one of the best parts of your winter vacation in Romania.